-All babies at 32 weeks or less than 1.5 kg are checked by a specialist eye doctor (an Ophthalmologist) between 4-6 weeks of age.
+All babies born before 32 weeks gestation (up to 31+6) and or less than 1.5 kg (up to 1501kg) are checked by a specialist eye doctor (an Ophthalmologist) between 4-6 weeks of age.
 This involves putting some eye drops into a baby's eyes which makes it easier for the doctor to look into the back of the eye.
 The doctor uses a special torch called an 'indirect ophthalmoscope' to look at the baby's eyes.
 Premature babies are usually checked every 2 weeks until the doctor is happy that they have not developed any eye problems.